-Acceptance of a tender must be in writing and may in some cases be in the form of an official purchase order and must be signed by the appropriate Director or by an Officer designated by him/her.
+Acceptance of a tender must be in writing and may in some cases be in the form of an official purchase order and must be signed by the appropriate Head of Service or by an Officer designated by him/her.
 The "acceptance" must not prejudice any formal contract required by Standing Order 36.